mfractor/mfractor.content/xamf-hotreload-previewer/README.md

 This is a roughly and incomplete re-creation of the [Interval Timer](https://apps.apple.com/us/app/interval-timer-hiit-workouts/id406473568#?platform=iphone) app main screen.
 It's not meant to be perfect, just to give us an entire new interface.
 Please be mercyful with my design skills... 🙂

-So, when you save the file, you should see that after a flash the whole content of the screen will be replaced with no damage to the running app.
+So, when you save the file, you should see that after a flash the whole content of the screen will be replaced in the running app.

 ![](img/hot-reload-sim-edited.png)